 What if an Employer Makes a False Accusation?

 Making a false accusation against an employee that leads to termination might be unfair and unethical, but it probably isn’t an illegal termination.
-However, if an employer makes a false statement about an employee to a third party, such as a prospective employer, that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.
+However, if an employer makes a false statement about an employee to a third party that damages the employee’s career or reputation, then the false statement can be the basis of employer defamation.

 What Compensation Is Available?